lammps/lammps/doc/src/Howto_lammps_gui.rst

 the ``Run`` menu using the ``Run LAMMPS from Editor Buffer`` entry, by the keyboard shortcut `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green "Run" button in the status bar.
-All of these operations will cause LAMMPS to process the entire input script, which may contain multiple :doc:`run <run>` or :doc:`minimize <minimize>` commands.
+All of these operations will cause LAMMPS to process the entire input script in the editor buffer, which may contain multiple :doc:`run <run>` or :doc:`minimize <minimize>` commands.

 LAMMPS runs in a separate thread, so the GUI stays responsive and is able to interact with the running calculation and access data it